 The Middlesex College Police Department has in place procedures for reporting crimes confidentially on its website.
 If you have personal knowledge or hear of a crime or incident that occurs on or off Middlesex College property, we need you to report it.
 This site is not intended for use with crimes that are in progress.
-You may access Anonymous Tips by going to http://www.middlesexcc.edu/campus-police/forms/.
+You may access Report a Crime Online at https://middlesexcollege.edu/campus-safety.